Shrimp vs. Salmon — Health Impact and Nutrition Comparison

 Nutritional content comparison

-Salmon has a higher fat content, both healthy and unhealthy fats, compared to shrimp.
+Salmon has a higher fat content, compared to shrimp.
 Salmon has a higher content of monounsaturated and polyunsaturated fatty acids.
 However, it does not satisfy the daily recommended values.

 Salmon contains higher amounts of omega-3 fatty acids compared to shrimp.